-Maintenance activities means provision of services intended to support the person who is a substance abuser to reduce or eliminate the abuse of substances.
+Maintenance activities means provision of services intended to support the person who has a mental disease, disorder, or disability in the recovery process.

 Manual restraint means the direct application of physical force by staff to a client, without the client's permission, to restrict his or her freedom of movement, without the use of mechanical or chemical restraints.